tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Activities/Payouts.md

 In this page you can select a season, and then all teams will be displayed, along with their captains, their place, gross winnings, adjustments, notes, and then a net total

 ## Editing Payouts
-After a season is selected you will be able to edit the current place of a team, along with any adjustments/notes on a team.

-You can do this by clicking the Edit Payouts button
+After a season is selected, a user will be able to edit any adjustments and notes on a team.
+This is done by clicking on a teams row and then clicking the edit button.

 After editing, you can click save and it will update the database with the new information

 There will also be an option to do a global adjustment, which will afftect all teams.